tpoisot/ms_pop_networks/ms_pop.md

 of direct interactions like predation or pollination, they also offer a compelling tool with which to address indirect effects on the existence and strength of interactions.
-Any direct interaction arises from the "physical" interaction of only two species, and as we have already detailed, these can be modified by local relative abundances and/or species traits.
-Indirect interactions, on the other hand, are established through the involvement of another party that the two focal species, either through cascading effect (herbivorous species compete with insect laying eggs on plants) or through physical mediation of the environment (bacterial exudates increase the bio-availability of iron for all bacterial species; plants with large foliage provide shade for smaller species).
+Any direct interaction arises from the "physical" interaction of only two species, and, as we have already detailed, these can be modified by local relative abundances and/or species traits.
+Indirect interactions, on the other hand, are established through the involvement of another party than the two focal species, either through cascading effects (herbivorous species compete with insect laying eggs on plants) or through physical mediation of the environment (bacterial exudates increase the bio-availability of iron for all bacterial species; plants with large foliage provide shade for smaller species).
 As we discuss in this section,